Jagpreet

 Electrical Engineering: Advanced Digital Signal Processing & Power Sector Economics, Regulations & Restructuring | It focuses on time signals, digital FIR & IIR Filter Design, Adaptive Digital signals, etc. |

-The admission process is different for different colleges.
-Where most institutions accept GATE scores, some may conduct their own entrance exams.
-Those seeking admission must follow the following process:
+The admission process differs for each college.
+Where most institutions accept GATE scores, some may conduct their entrance exams.
+Those seeking admission must follow the following method:

-Technical courses in India are only available in the regular mode of learning wherein, you will have to visit the campus daily to attend the classes.
-However, at certain institutes of eminence, there is a provision for working professionals to pursue M.Tech. in the online mode provided the course is sponsored by their employer.
+Technical courses in India are only available in the regular mode of learning, wherein you would have to visit the campus daily to attend the classes.
+However, at certain institutes of eminence, there is a provision for working professionals to pursue MTech in online mode provided their employer sponsors the course.

 Carefully choosing the college for you to spend the next 2-3 years is crucial.
 As we all know, your college acts as a stepping stone for your future.
 Based on your career preferences, you should pick your college.